Jump to a section

 Before you can start work on getting out of the debt, you need to be clear on how deep of a hole you're actually in.
 It's time for a brutally honest assessment of where your business is at with its credit card debt.

-Gather up all your statements so you have them in one place, whether they’re digital or physical.
-Document all key info - interest rates, minimum payments, due dates, remaining balances on each card.
+Gather and document key data.
+Collect all your statements so you have them in one place, whether they’re digital or physical.
+Document all key info: interest rates, minimum payments, due dates, and remaining balances on each card.
 Organise the pile from highest rate to lowest rate.

-Now comes the tough part - total it all up.
+Total the debt burden.
+Now comes the tough part: total it all up.
 How much does your business actually owe across all cards?
-This can be nerve wracking, but you need to objectively gauge how heavy this debt burden is relative to your cash flow, revenue, and typical operating costs.
-Crunch some quick ratios to size up the impact.
+This can be nerve-wracking, but you need to objectively gauge how heavy this debt burden is.

 Creating a repayment plan